Pumpkin Coffee Cake Cookies

 For the Vanilla Glaze

 - While the cookies cool make the vanilla glaze by mixing the powdered sugar, vanilla extract and milk together in a small bowl until you achieve a drizzle-able consistency.
-(Start with 2 teaspoon of milk and add more as necessary.)1 cup (130 g) powdered sugar, 1 teaspoon vanilla extract, 2-4 teaspoon whole milk
+(Start with 2 tsp of milk and add more as necessary.)1 cup (130 g) powdered sugar, 1 tsp vanilla extract, 2-4 tsp whole milk

 - Once the cookies are cool, drizzle the vanilla glaze over them and serve!